 - The strength of the evidence in relation to each intervention (i.e. how robust is the evaluation evidence?).

-On the basis of their analysis, the research team will draw out the implications for policy in general and for rural development strategies in Wales in particular.
+On the basis of their analysis, the research team drew out the implications for policy in general and for rural development strategies in Wales in particular.